mafintosh/protocol-buffers/README.md

 ## Usage

-You should pass a parsed `.proto` file (using [proto2json](https://github.com/Sannis/node-proto2json)) or a raw buffer/string consisting of the proto messages.
+You should pass raw a `.proto` file as a buffer (or you can specify the schema as json).
 Per default the first message is used as the main one.
 Add an optional second argument to set it to a specific message

 Assuming the following `test.proto` file exists